sauravhathi/github-folder-tree/README.md

 # GitHub Folder Tree 🌲

 **github-folder-tree** is a React custom hook that allows you to fetch and process the contents of a GitHub folder.
 It retrieves information about the files and subfolders in the specified folder, including their names, file types, download URLs, SHA hashes, sizes, and paths.
+In addition, it provides the functionality to download the contents of the folder as a ZIP file and access repository information.

 ## Installation ⬇️